ironfox-oss/IronFox/docs/FAQ.md

 While we do provide our own [F-Droid repository](https://fdroid.ironfoxoss.org/fdroid/repo/index.html) for those who insist on using F-Droid, F-Droid's client isn't without its own privacy and security issues *(notably: [not properly notifying users of updates...](https://codeberg.org/celenity/Phoenix/issues/89#issuecomment-3145034))*, so other installation methods, such as [Accrescent](https://accrescent.app/app/org.ironfoxoss.ironfox), should be preferred if possible.

 For those who do insist on using F-Droid to install and update IronFox, we would recommend using [F-Droid Basic](https://f-droid.org/packages/org.fdroid.basic/) as your preferred client of choice, as it is more secure than the standard F-Droid client, due to its reduced feature-set.

+## How can I download Nightly builds?

+IronFox Nightly builds are builds of IronFox that are automatically generated from our GitLab CI.
+These builds are bleeding edge, and contain the latest changes as we add them. **These builds can be installed alongside your main/existing IronFox install**.

+When reporting an issue, we'll likely direct you to install and attempt to reproduce the issue on the latest Nightly build, to ensure that we haven't already fixed the problem.

+**You can find and install the latest IronFox Nightly build with the following steps**:

+**1**.
+Navigate to [the `Artifacts` tab](https://gitlab.com/ironfox-oss/IronFox/-/artifacts) on our GitLab repository.

+**2**.
+Select the **folder icon** to the right of the latest artifact for your device's architecture.
+If you're not sure what architecture to use, we'd recommend trying `build-apk:` **[`arm64`]** first.
+If that doesn't work, you can try `build-apk:` **[`arm`]** instead.

+**3**.
+Navigate to `artifacts` -> `apk`, and select the file ending in `.apk`.

+**4**.
+Select `Download`, and proceed to download and install the application.

 ## Aren't Firefox-based browsers less secure than Chromium?